 Per Capita Income - Per capita income is the mean income computed for every man, woman, and child in a particular group including those living in group quarters.
 It is derived by dividing the aggregate income of a particular group by the total population in that group.

 (The aggregate used to calculate per capita income is rounded.
-For more information, see

-"Aggregate" under "Derived Measures.")
+For more information, see "Aggregate" under "Derived Measures.")
 Per capita income is rounded to the nearest whole dollar.
 (For more information on means, see "Derived Measures.")

 Adjusting Income for Inflation - Income components were reported for the 12 months preceding the interview month.
 Monthly Consumer Price Indices (CPI) factors were used to inflation-adjust these components to a reference calendar year (January through December).
-For example, a household interviewed in March 2016 reports their income for March 2015 through February 2016.
-Their income is adjusted to the 2016 reference calendar year by multiplying their reported income by 2016 average annual CPI (January-December 2016) and then dividing by the average CPI for March 2015-February 2016.
+For example, a household interviewed in March 2022 reports their income for March 2021 through February 2022.
+Their income is adjusted to the 2022 reference calendar year by multiplying their reported income by 2022 average annual CPI (January-December 2022) and then dividing by the average CPI for March 2021-February 2022.

-In order to inflate income amounts from previous years, the dollar values on individual records are inflated to the latest year's dollar values by multiplying by a factor equal to the average annual CPI-U-RS factor for the current year, divided by the average annual CPI-U-RS factor for the earlier/earliest year.
+In order to inflate income amounts from previous years, the dollar values are inflated to the latest year's dollar values by multiplying by a factor equal to the average annual R-CPI-U-RS factor for the current year, divided by the average annual R-CPI-U-RS factor for the earlier/earliest year.